EvaxHe/ML-Basics/Linear Regression.md

 ![image](https://user-images.githubusercontent.com/59746522/139966392-087f9fff-24cf-4367-9784-284d2d7f6c4a.jpeg)
 * Normal distribution of residuals
 * Homoscedasticity: residuals have constant variance
-  * Not constant variance arises in the presence of outliers
+  * No constant variance arises in the presence of outliers

 * No or little multicollinearity in multiregression problem
   * Can be detectede using: